 Cinnamon Frosting:

-- In a large standing mixer, add the butter, powdered sugar, cinnamon, non-dairy milk, and vanilla.
+- In a large standing mixer, add room temperature 1/2 cup softened unsalted butter, 3 cups powdered sugar, 1 teaspoon ground cinnamon, 2 tablespoons non-dairy milk, and 1 teaspoon pure vanilla extract.
 Mix until it is completely blended and fluffy.

 - Put the frosting into an icing bag and use a star tip to frost each gluten free pumpkin cupcake.
 Dust with cinnamon.